LITTLE KNOWN CONCEPTS IN DEVELOPMENT SCIENCE

 It is also well understood that sick and dead plant, animal or human bodies attract certain creatures that “clean up the mess”.
 This is an essential part of the natural world.
 Otherwise, dead bodies would hang around forever.

 Hair tissue mineral analysis.
 This is a mineral biopsy obtained by cutting a small sample of hair from the head.
 It is sent to a specialized laboratory that uses a mass spectrometer and/or induction-coupled plasma to read the mineral content.

 This test has been around for 85 years.
 It is widely used for environmental monitoring of toxic metals, for example.
 However, it is still not used much in conventional medical care.
 For this reason, most people have never heard of it.

-At least 600 studies have been done using this test, and proving its accuracy and reliability.
+Thousands of studies use mineral testing.
+When done properly, it is a very accurate, reliable and rather simple test.
 However, several medical journal articles were published in the last 20 years that were very poorly done “hatchet jobs” that attempted to discredit it.

 These received wide publicity in the media, and have influenced doctors for this reason.
 If doctors actually understood how to use this test, they would not need many of their drugs and the entire structure of medical care would shift.